naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

       - Hence, when SCPs are initially enabled, AWS attaches the [`FullAWSAccess`](https://console.aws.amazon.com/organizations/?#/policies/p-FullAWSAccess) policy at the root level of your organization.
 This ensures that all services and actions remain initially allowed until more restrictive policies are applied.
 - The permissions available to principals within accounts are restricted by the SCPs applied at every level above it in the organization.
 If a specific permission is denied or not explicitly allowed at the parent level (root, OU, or the principal’s account), the action cannot be performed by the principal even if they have admin access.
 - SCPs do not grant permissions; hence, IAM principals need to be assigned permissions explicitly via IAM policies.
-      - **Example:** if access to a service (e.g., S3) is “Allowed” via SCPs but the principal does not have permissions assigned to it explicitly via IAM policies, the principal cannot access S3.
+      - **Example:** If access to a service (e.g., S3) is “Allowed” via SCPs but the principal does not have permissions assigned to it explicitly via IAM policies, the principal cannot access S3.
 - If an IAM principal has an IAM policy that grants access to an action:
       - And the SCP also explicitly allows the action, then the principal can perform that action.
-      - But if the SCP does not explicitly allow or denies the action, the principal cannot perform that action.
+      - But if the SCP does not explicitly allow or deny the action, the principal cannot perform that action.
 - If permissions boundaries are present, access must be allowed by all three mechanisms — SCPs, permission boundaries, and IAM policies - to perform the action.

 The flowchart below provides a high-level overview of how access decisions are made when SCPs are enabled: